fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Meghalaya_Constituency_Report.csv">Constituency snapshot,Scheme status,Infrastructure,Benchmarking & Fund Utilisation</a>
 ____________________________________________________________________________________________________________________________________________

-# Section 4 — Bonus: Interactive Dashboard
+# Section 4 —: Interactive Dashboard

-An interactive dashboard was build using Power BI supporting, Filtering by region and district, Displaying 3 indicators side-by-side for a selected constituency, Highlighted the bottom 5 and top 5 constituencies.The first dashboard was created to compare four variables -Electorate size,PM KISAN benefoiciaries,MGNREGS person per days and BPL by region.
-The second was about the side by side view of Mawlai constituency in three variables-JJM coverage, literacy and PM awas yojna, and the third is about the comaprison of literacy rate of the top 5 and bottom 5 states.
+An interactive dashboard was build using Power BI supporting, Filtering by region and district, Displaying 3 indicators side-by-side for a selected constituency, Highlighting the bottom 5 and top 5 constituencies.

+The first dashboard was created to compare four variables -_Electorate size,PM KISAN benefoiciaries,MGNREGS person per days and BPL_ by region.
+The second was about the side by side view of Mawlai constituency in three variables-_JJM coverage, literacy and PM Awas yojna_, and the third is about the comaprison of _Literacy rate_ of the top 5 and bottom 5 states respectively.

 Dashboard link: - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Dashboard.pdf">Dashboard</a>

+**Note on the Use of Analytical Tools and AI:**
+_For the purpose of this analysis, descriptive statistics were first calculated manually in Excel and subsequently verified in R to ensure data accuracy.
+Correlation and regression analyses were conducted in Jupyter Notebook, while Power BI was used to generate the dashboards.
+AI tools were also utilised to assist with syntax error correction, specifically for the analysis in Section 3._